bjascob/pyInflect/README.md

 ## Issues:
 If you find a bug, please report it on the **[GitHub issues list](https://github.com/bjascob/pyInflect/issues)**.
 However be aware that when in comes to returning the correct inflection there are a number of different types of issues that can arise.
 Some of these are not  readily fixable.
 Issues with inflected forms include...
-* Multiple accepted spellings for an inflection (ie.. armamentariums vs. armamentaria)
+* Multiple spellings for an inflection (ie.. arthroplasties, arthroplastyes or arthroplastys)
 * Mass form and plural types (ie.. people vs peoples)
 * Forms that depend on context (ie.. further vs farther)
 * Infections that are not fully specified by the tag (ie.. be/VBD can be "was" or "were")